apexfarm/ApexQuery/README.md

 #### Compare with List

-I saw in some projects, developers using equality operator to compare an Id field against a list of `SObject`, this is working but not a recommended.
-We shall use `IN` operator to do such comparison instead.
+In SOQL, equality operator `=` can be used to compare Id field against `ListM<SObject>`, this is working but not recommended.
+Suggest to use `IN` operator instead.

 ```java
 // some accounts queried elsewhere